CURRICULUM VITAE

 |

-The following is a list of all courses, modules, seminars
+The following is a list of all courses, modules,

-Northeast Ohio Medical University (USA) |
+or Northeast Ohio Medical University (USA) |

 |

-Courses · Introduction to
+Introductory Courses · Introduction to Sociology (Kent State

-Sociology (Kent State University) |
+University) |

 |